-Today is the last installment of the Ready…Set…Garden! series: Easy Care Shrubs and Perennials.
+Today is the last installment of our getting ready to garden series: Easy Care Shrubs and Perennials.
 In this series I’ve aimed to whet our appetites for the coming season by sharing ideas for garden planning, worthwhile gardening books to read, the most useful tools to use, and today’s list of shrubs and plants that you may want to consider as you cruise the garden shops and nurseries over the next couple of months.

 - Stella D’Oro daylily.
 Nothing fancy here, just putting out green sword-like leaves (that are a great contrast to other leaf shapes) and yellow flowers all summer long.
 I bought two plants at a nursery the first year I started redoing the backyard beds and have used those to populate many other beds because they are so easy to divide and grow.